danbev/learning-iot/doc/clocks.md

 to our max current, then down to zero current, then continued down to the max "negative" current, and back up again to zero.
 So this is providing a wave with all the properties like amplitute, frequency, and phase.
-But this will not continue for every as there are things that cause the amplitude to decrease, and that I mean is that electrons (the current) are lost to heat, resistance in wires that will cause the maxium current to become less for each period/cycle.
+But this will not continue forever as there are things that cause the amplitude to decrease, and by that I mean that electrons (the current) are lost to heat, resistance in wires that will cause the maxium current to become less for each period/cycle.
 This means that our amplitude will decrease over time and eventually become zero.
 But if we have some way of preventing this from happening we would have